 - Wind indicators: Flags, wind sock.
 The landing direction indicator arrow is an air-traffic control device that sets the landing direction on the north side of the runway.

-- Please see our Skydive Spaceland new jumper briefing for a map of each drop zone’s landing areas and their policies.
+- Please see our Skydive Spaceland new jumper briefing for a facility map as well as a map of each drop zone’s landing areas and their policies.